ben-ryder/benryder.me/web/src/content/static/home-greeter.md

-I'm a web developer interested in all things Javascript, and I'm currently experimenting with Local-first technologies in my project [Headbase](/projects/headbase) and design systems in [Jigsaw](/projects/jigsaw).
+I'm a full-stack developer from Manchester (UK) with 5+ years experience in web development.
+This includes working with CMS's like Drupal & Wordpress, front-end tooling like React, Next.js & Storybook, and testing tools like Cypress & Jest.

-I play the piano, attempt the cello and enjoy writing, hiking and cycling.
-I've recently been getting into field recording too.
-I'm thinking about publishing field recordings, ambiences and maybe even original music at some point in the future, so keep an eye on this website for that!
+I'm currently experimenting with local-first web apps in my [Headbase](/projects/headbase) project and building my own design system in [Jigsaw](/projects/jigsaw).

-If you're curious about the tools and software I use and recommend, I have a [/uses](/uses) page that might interest you.
+I get up to all sorts of other things too.
+I play the piano & cello and enjoy writing, hiking, camping and cycling.
+I've recently been getting into field recording too, so I may publish those recordings somewhere in the future.